 During the COVID-19 crisis, as a result of our efforts, a number of important steps have been taken related to our workforce.
 As of March 27, H-2A and H-2B workers will be allowed to enter the U.S. as members of the essential ag workforce.

 As the new Congress begins in 2021, President-elect Biden has indicated he will submit immigration legislation to Congress in the first 100 days.
 While the proposal will focus heavily on Dreamers and Deferred Action for Child Arrivals (DACA), United and allies are making a strong push to include needed agriculture reform in the Administration’s proposal.
 An agriculture provision included to any immigration reform effort can bring stronger bipartisan support to a broader immigration bill.
 We are working to ensure that any immigration reform addresses the legal status of current workforce while improving the current H-2A program.
-The Farm Workforce Modernization Act (FWMA) introduced by Chairwoman Lofgren (D-CA) and Congressman Dan Newhouse (R-WA) passed with bipartisan support by the House in 2019 is a good foundation to start.
-This legislation had the support of both the agriculture community and farmworker advocates.
+The Farm Workforce Modernization Act (FWMA) as been reintroduced by Chairwoman Lofgren (D-CA) and Congressman Dan Newhouse (R-WA) and continues to have bipartisan support.
+This legislation in 2019 had the support of both the agriculture community and farmworker advocates and continues in the 117th Congress.
 Finally, regulatory changes in the H-2A program to revise wage calculations and streamline the program should be continued.

 Our industry must have: